 1- Drue (about Arner): He dreams about big things…

 Jeff: Yeah, I dream about big things too.
 Last night it was an elephant.

-As for the screenplay itself, it’s enough pertinent.
-In a road movie, you don’t only assist to a physical travel, but also a mental one.
-The character has to evolve, learn something and that’s what will happen to Drue and Jeff.
+As for the screenplay itself, it’s pertinent enough.
+In a road movie, you don’t only assist to a physical travel, but also a psychological one.
+The characters have to evolve, learn something and that’s what happens to Drue and Jeff.

-I don’t think there’s much to say about the technical aspects of this films.
-Nothing very impressive on this side.
+I don’t think there’s a lot to say about the technical aspects of the film.
 Red Salute remains fun to watch for its actor and its story.

 If you wish to do so, you’ll be happy to know that it’s available on YouTube!
 The quality is not so good, but it’s better than nothing.

-A big thanks to Crystal for having this great blogathon idea.
-On January 20, 1990, Barbara Stanwyck left us forever at the age of 82, but she will never be forgotten and remains one of the most celebrated stars of the Golden Era.
+Thank you, Crystal, for thinking of this great blogathon idea.
+On January 20, 1990, Barbara Stanwyck left us.
+She was 82.
+She will never be forgotten and remains one of the most celebrated stars of the Golden Era.

 Here is a link to the other entries: